Transition to Winthrop Workshops

 At the beginning of the Fall semester, the Resource Center for Adult Students hosts a series of "Transition to Winthrop" workshops.
 As a transfer and/or post-traditional student, you may find many aspects of the college environment already familiar to you.
 However, Winthrop University is a new institution with new expectations and procedures, new academic requirements, and exciting new challenges.
 Your attendance will be a valuable investment in your future college career.
 Attendance at workshops is optional.
 Come for one session, choose a handful or attend every single one.
 Choose the sessions that work with your schedule and match your interests.

 Fall 2015 sessions will be held on Friday, August 21st.
-The workshop schedule is being finalized, and information will be available when you arrive on campus for your Transfer Orientation session, and will be posted here as soon as the schedule is set!
+The workshop schedule is listed below.
 All sessions (other than the Library Tour) will be held in the DiGiorgio Campus Center.

 Winthrop’s library is a great place to study, do research and to find sources for papers.
 Learn the ins and outs of the library from its staff members.

 10:15 - 11 a.m.: Understanding Winthrop's Academic Policies